tvrzna/lurch/readme.md

 	-t, --path [PATH]		absolute path to work dir
 	-p, --port [PORT]		sets port for listening
-	-a, --app-url [APP_URL]		application url (if behind proxy)
+	-a, --app-url [APP_URL]		application url (if behind proxy) -n, --name [NAME]		name of application to be displayed
 ```

 ## How to setup project